zhaqenl/emem/README.md

 The following is an equivalent command of the above:

     $ echo '# foo\n**bold**\n_emph_' | emem -w

-To create an HTML listing of the current directory:

-    $ ls -R | sed -e '1i```bash' -e '$a```' \
-    | emem -t `basename $PWD` -o ls.html

-To change the top-level CSS:

-    $ emem -C custom.css list.md

-To change the syntax highlighter CSS:

-    $ emem -S zenburn repairs.md

-To list the available syntax highlighter styles:

-    $ emem -L

 To learn more about the available options: